sgsbucket/animan-doc/docs/animan/show.md

 There are four modes of rendering:

- * **Online**: There is no compression in this mode of rendering of shots, resulting in final product quality.
+ * **Online**: There is no compression in this mode of rendering of Shots, resulting in final product quality.
  * **Offline**: Similar to online rendering, but the quality is 1080p and meant for test purposes.
  * **Preview**: Generates preview videos of shots.
- * **Thumbnail**: Generates thumbnails of resources from their original image files.
+ * **Thumbnail**: Generates thumbnails of Resources from their original image files.

 Admin users can turn rendering On or Off for each Episode.
 When set to On, Renderman will render online or offline Shots for production.